 Review: Peninsula Beijing Afternoon Tea

 My family loves to do afternoon tea, and since we are on a surprise trip around the world for my mom’s birthday, we’ve found a lot of excuses to seek out GREAT afternoon teas.
 Our first Afternoon Tea is Beijing.
 China has taken to afternoon tea with such fervor that you can “enjoy” it at KFC and Pizza Hut.
 We were looking for a nicer ambience and wanted something that would pay close attention to detail and my mom’s birthday.
 We sought out the Peninsula.
 Peninsula hotels are in a rarified air…they aren’t just 5 star, they’re in their own league.
-Several years ago we had an iconic afternoon tea at the flagship Peninsula Hong Kong, and I had Afternoon Tea at the Peninsula Bangkok while I stayed there.
-I’d read recently that the Peninsula Beijing had renovated their rooms and had spruced up some of the common areas as well so I figured it’d be the perfect spot to relax, sip, and enjoy.
-Let’s take a look at the Peninsula Beijing Afternoon Tea.
+Several years ago we had an iconic afternoon tea at the flagship Peninsula Hong Kong, and I had Afternoon Tea at the Peninsula Bangkok while I stayed there in 2013.
+I’d read, recently, that the Peninsula Beijing had renovated their rooms and had spruced up some of the common areas as well so I figured it’d be the perfect spot to relax, sip, and enjoy.
+Let’s take a look at the Peninsula Beijing Afternoon Tea. ( If you’d like to read a review of the hotel, go here)

 It’s set in the Lobby Lounge.